leonzwrx/homelab-wiki/install_guides/openRGB_ckb_next.md

 # OpenRGB & ckb-next - Debian Bookworm

-_UPDATED JULY 2024_
+_UPDATED August 2025_

 _This guide shows how to install and configure my instance of OpenRGB to control RGB-enabled peripherals connected to ASUS motherboard as well as ckb-next application to control RGB on Corsair mouse/keyboard_

 ***
 - General install guide: https://gitlab.com/CalcProgrammer1/OpenRGB#linux
 - Youtube tutorial: [![IMAGE_ALT](https://img.youtube.com/vi/uJofwpZl6y4/0.jpg)](https://www.youtube.com/watch?v=uJofwpZl6y4)
+- Since ckb-net application has more granular control of mouse /keyboard buttons and actions, OpenRGB's profiles are not set to control lighting on those
 ***
-### General Steps for OPEN RGP on ASUS Motherboard (Intel):
+### General Steps for OPEN RGB on ASUS Motherboard (Intel):
 - Create a Timeshift snapshot
+- > **As of August 2025, I cannot get .deb package to install on Debian Trixie.
+Using AppImage .
+However, running server mode doesn't seem to work**
 ```bash
 sudo apt install openrgb_0.9_amd64_bookworm_b5f46e3.deb  #install deb
 sudo apt install i2c-tools #install i2c tools
 sudo modprobe i2c-dev #load intel kernel module
 ```

 - Verify modules are loaded, if not load them manually using modprobe.
-The .deb package should install the udev rules automatically, which is needed to detect certain devices and run things without root
+The .deb package should install the udev rules automatically, which is needed to detect certain devices and run things without root.
+If not, install the rules by running the [script](https://openrgb.org/releases/release_0.9/openrgb-udev-install.sh)
 ```bash
 lsmod | grep i2c
 i2c_algo_bit           12288  2 amdgpu,nouveau